acquitelol/elle/FAQ.md

 ### ♡ **How is this better than C?**

 - This question depends heavily on the way in which you define "better".
-For performance, C is substationally better.
+For performance, C is substantially better.
 For ease of use, Elle is progressing towards being better than C.

 ### ♡ **Feature list**